 WeFunder’s success rate once you’ve started your campaign is 75%, and the average successful fundraise is $320,000+!

 How Much Does WeFunder Cost? (keyword WeFunder fees)

 WeFunder fees vary depending on the classification of the regulation crowdfunding campaign.
 On average, WeFunder costs for raisers 7.5%.
-For instance, if your campaign goal is $100,000 and it has completed successfully, you will need to pay a fee of $7,500 to WeFunder.
+For instance, if your campaign goal is $100,000 and it has been completed successfully, you will need to pay a fee of $7,500 to WeFunder.

-If by any chance you were invited by a scout, both of you will earn a $2,500!
+If by any chance you were invited by a scout, both of you will earn $2,500!
 (Claim your $2,500 on your first CF campaign by clicking here!)

 Does WeFunder Have An Upfront Fee